About

 Barry and Linda spent the next 43 years of their life tirelessly working on “undoing” all the modern construction that had been undertaken on the house.
 As with any large scale renovations, some were much easier than expected, many much more difficult.
 Financed on their own, they undertook the renovations personally.
 Most all of the renovation work was done by their own hand, learning on the fly and through excellent education programs such as the renovation and restoration programs in Niagara on the Lake and Queenston.

 In 2015, Barry and Linda decided that they needed to formalize their arrangement with the house, and make this Manor into a museum.
-They donated the house and created the Nelles Manor Heritage House foundation in 2015.
+They donated the house and created the Nelles Manor Heritage House non profit, charitable organization in 2015.
+The museum opened in 2016.